hrubanj/webpage/_posts/2024-03-18-controlling-home-power-plant-with-ai-part-2.markdown

     )

 ```
-The code introduces a few helper variables, but the core logic is what we described above it.
+The code introduces a few helper variables, but the core logic is what we described above.
 The charging efficiency multipliers allow us to account for energy loss when charging from the grid or solar panels.

 When we run it, we get the optimal values for switches in each period, but also several other metrics: